 Yes, you can.
 Full-fat cream cheese tastes better, but this recipe should work with reduced-fat cream cheese.
 And if you want MORE fat, you can use sour cream instead of the Greek yogurt.

-I think it’s healthy for a dessert.
-Walnuts are very healthy.
-Dairy fat is harmless.
-And honey is arguably a better choice than white sugar.
 These mini no-bake cheesecakes are made with honey, so they’re not low carb.
 But the keto version, sweetened with a honey substitute, allows you to enjoy a truly decadent dessert even on a very low carb diet.

 Can I make mini no-bake cheesecakes ahead of time?